alextbradley/alextbradley.github.io/_pages/CV.md

 | Ritika Thakur (KCL)    | 2024-25  | Uncertain Futures: Modelling Chhota Shigri Glacier Retreat Using a Multi-Model Approach and Its Relevance for Policy Decisions |
 |  Olivia Bowen (KCL)    | 2024-25  | Quantifying anthropogenic contributions to glacial retreat: An OGGM- based event attribution analysis of glacial retreat in the Aletsch glacier, Switzerland |

+* Ben Clark (KCL), 2024-25, _Using the calibrate, emulate, sample methodology to reduce parameter uncertainty to analyse the projected impacts of climate change to the Quelccaya ice cap_
+* Ritika Thakur (KCL), 2024-25, _Uncertain Futures: Modelling Chhota Shigri Glacier Retreat Using a Multi-Model Approach and Its Relevance for Policy Decisions_
+*Olivia Bowen (KCL), 2024-25, _Quantifying anthropogenic contributions to glacial retreat: An OGGM- based event attribution analysis of glacial retreat in the Aletsch glacier, Switzerland_

 **BSc**

 ### Publications